modelflow-ai/ollama-adapter/README.md

 ## Examples

-Here are some examples of how you can use the Mistral package in your PHP applications.
+Here are some examples of how you can use the Ollama Adapter in your PHP applications.
 You can find more detailed examples in the [examples directory](examples).

 ## Usage